 The commissioners reported that websites and social media are proliferating conspiracy theories and disinformation, causing “a very negative impact on vaccinations.
 This will delay herd immunity and extend the need for masks, social distancing, and restrictions of public gatherings, and business closures.”

 To date, vaccines are 100% effective at preventing death and hospitalizations.
 However, there is some evidence that people who have received vaccines can still transmit COVID-19.
 They may catch COVID-19 and have a mild or asymptomatic case.

-For up-to-date information about Montgomery County visit its vaccine information webpage.
-All persons should check with their own city or county commission offices or visit their related websites to obtain more local information about COVID testing and vaccinations.
+While some of this information may apply to other counties also, all persons should check with their city or county commission offices or visit related websites to obtain local information about vaccinations.

 Meanwhile, thanks to the new, long-awaited $900 billion federal relief bill, the Paycheck Protection Program (PPP) has reopened applications for eligible churches and businesses that employ up to 300 people.
 Until Wednesday, Jan.
 13, only applications from those that did not receive a PPP loan from the program last year will be accepted.
 Applications must come through Community Development Financial Institutions (CDFIs).

 The program will be opened to other lenders at a later date yet to be announced.
 The Small Business Administration (SBA) will forgive PPP loans if the funds are used for eligible expenses, such as utilities, rent, mortgage interest, payroll and/or owner compensation replacement.

 More information from the Eastern PA Conference should be reported later this week.